 As described above in the section titled "Executive Compensation Arrangements-Dr. Forbes and Mr. Giroux," Dr. Forbes and Mr. Giroux may become entitled to certain payments and benefits in connection with their termination or a change in control of our Company.
+Dr. Naylor may become entitled to certain payments in connection with his termination outside of a change in control of our Company as described above in the section titled "Executive Compensation Arrangements-Dr. Naylor."

-The Company has entered into a change in control agreement with Dr. Zeldin.
-The change in control agreement provides for the payment of benefits if Dr. Zeldin's employment is terminated within twelve months following a Change in Control (defined below), either by the Company not for Cause (defined below) (and not due to Dr. Zeldin's death or disability) or by Dr. Zeldin for Good Reason (as defined below).
-In addition, if Dr. Zeldin's employment is terminated by the Company other than for Cause within two weeks prior to the date of a Change in Control and it is reasonably demonstrated that the termination arose in connection with, or in anticipation of, the Change in Control, the benefits set forth below will be paid to Dr. Zeldin.
+In addition to the employment agreement described above, the Company has entered into a change in control agreement with Dr. Naylor.
+The change in control agreement provides for the payment of benefits if Dr. Naylor's employment is terminated within twelve months following a Change in Control (defined below), either by the Company not for Cause (defined below) (and not due to Dr. Naylor's death or disability) or by Dr. Naylor for Good Reason (as defined below).
+In addition, if Dr. Naylor's employment is terminated by the Company other than for Cause within two weeks prior to the date of a Change in Control and it is reasonably demonstrated that the termination arose in connection with, or in anticipation of, the Change in Control, the benefits set forth below will be paid to Dr. Naylor.